azure-aws-cloud/PLMMicroServices/README.md

 nc -vz localhost 5432
 ```
 # Kubernetes networking on Mac OS (IP address may change based on your network)
-## Add the following line to the /etc/hosts
+## Add the following line to the /etc/hosts (host.minikube.internal points to the ip address on your local mac)
 ## replace the minikube_ip using the command minikube ip
 ```
 192.168.64.1    host.minikube.internal